Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Relations among the McCullough--Wanderley conjectures

-Except for (6), each category above includes all triples in a single Markoff class up to permuting and negating coordinates.
-Of course, category (6) can account for many different Markoff classes if $\bF_q$ has proper subfields.
-Note that (5a) and (5b) are numbered as such for later convenience; they have the same $\kappa$.
-Case numbering almost matches Theorem \ref{thm:main1}, where (3) and (4) have been combined.
+Except for (5), each category above includes all triples in a single Markoff class up to permuting and negating coordinates.
+Of course, category (5) can account for many different Markoff classes if $\bF_q$ has proper subfields.
+Note that the numbering above matches Theorem~\ref{thm:main1}.

-We now have the necessary ingredients to equate the McCullough--Wanderley conjectures.
+We now have all the pieces needed to equate the McCullough--Wanderley conjectures.

-\begin{customthm}{\ref{thm:main3}} The $Q$-classification conjecture implies the classification and $T$-classification conjectures.\end{customthm}
+\begin{customthm}{\ref{thm:main3}} The $Q$-Classification Conjecture implies the Classification and $T$-Classification Conjectures.\end{customthm}